Chasing after a paper-free business is a lot like trying to find the end of a rainbow.

 “Going paperless”—eliminating paper usage and managing documents in the cloud or web-based filing systems—sounds hip, smart, and eco-friendly.
 However, the reality is that paper still permeates the modern office.
-In a recent study, nearly half of organizations surveyed had made only 5% of progress toward paper-free processes, and 18% hadn’t even started yet.
+And businesses have been slow to start the transition.

 The good news is that, although “going paperless” is an urban myth, paperless processes within your company are a reality.
 Many human resources (HR) departments have digitized their travel and expense reporting.
 AP departments have made payroll paperless.
-Businesses dealing with shipping orders to customers have moved their document management to digital – and all of them are reaping the benefits.
+Businesses dealing with shipping orders to customers have moved to paperless document management—and all of them are reaping the benefits.

 Consider a few statistics:

 - It takes about 18 minutes on average to search for a document

 - A typical employee spends 30-40% of their time hunting for information within email, documents, filing cabinets, etc.

 - A four-drawer file cabinet holds an average of 10,000 documents and costs $1,500 per year

 - More than 70% of today’s businesses would fail within 3 weeks if they suffered a catastrophic loss of paper-based records due to fire or flood

 And those are just a few of the reasons to go paperless.